Llenar70/allye-doc/CausalForest.md

 ### 3. Model Evaluation and Metrics

 *   When `Test Set Size (%)` > 0, the widget performs evaluation on the held-out test set; otherwise, evaluation metrics dependent on a test set are omitted.
-*   **AUUC Score (`_calculate_auuc`)**: Samples are sorted in descending order of their predicted CATE on the test set, an Uplift/Qini curve is created, and the area under this curve is calculated.
-This evaluates the model's ranking performance.
+*   **AUUC Score (`_calculate_auuc`)**: Computed with `causalml.metrics.auuc_score` on the held-out test set.
+Requires a binary (0/1) outcome; otherwise the AUUC is omitted and shown as “–”.
 *   **Feature Importance (`_calculate_feature_importance`)**:
     *   **Impurity-based**: Mean decrease in impurity aggregated over all trees.
     *   **Permutation-based**: Uses `sklearn.inspection.permutation_importance` on the model's own CATE predictions as the baseline target.
 Computed on the test set when available; otherwise on the training data.
+The number of repeats is configurable.
 *   **Transformed Outcome MSE (`_calculate_transformed_outcome_mse`)**:
     *   Calculates the Mean Squared Error (MSE) between the predicted CATE and a "Transformed Outcome," which is derived using a propensity score model (Logistic Regression), evaluated on the test set.
+The random state is applied for reproducibility and propensity scores are clipped to [0.01, 0.99].
-*   **SHAP Values**: When the `shap` library is available, SHAP values are computed with `shap.TreeExplainer` on a random subsample of up to 1,000 training rows and visualized as a summary plot in the diagnostics.
+*   **SHAP Values**: When the `shap` library is available, SHAP values are computed with `shap.TreeExplainer` on a random subsample of up to 1,000 rows taken from the test set if available, otherwise from the training data.
+The plot title indicates the slice used.

 ### 4. Visualization (`OWCausalForest.display_results`)